Enriching continuous Lagrange finite element approximation spaces using neural networks: Introduction

-The manuscript is organized as follows: In \cref{sec:FEM}, we recall the used finite element method, allowing us to introduce the notations needed in the next sections.
-In \cref{sec:additive_prior,sec:multiplicative_prior}, we present the two proposed approaches and prove error estimates.
-They both rely on modifying the functions of the FEM approximation space, using information from prior knowledge of the solution.
-This prior is introduced first in an additive way, then in a multiplicative way.
-Both approaches are compared in \cref{sec:comparison_add_mul}. \Cref{sec:prior_construction} is devoted to the construction of the prior, justifying the use of PINNs and recalling methods for improving their efficiency.
+The manuscript is organized as follows: in \cref{sec:FEM}, we recall the classical finite element method applied to our problem, introducing the notations needed in the following sections.
+In \cref{sec:additive_prior,sec:multiplicative_prior}, we present the two proposed enrichments and prove error estimates.
+Both approaches rely on modifying the functions of the FEM approximation space, using information from prior knowledge of the solution.
+This prior is first introduced in an additive way, and then in a multiplicative way.
+Both approaches are compared in \cref{sec:comparison_add_mul}. \cref{sec:prior_construction} is devoted to the construction of the prior, justifying the use of PINNs and recalling methods for improving their efficiency.
 In \cref{sec:implementation_details}, we give details on the implementation.
 Numerical simulations conclude this manuscript in \cref{sec:numerical_results} and show that the proposed methods can significantly reduce the computational cost of solving parametric problems.
+A short conclusion, as well as plans for future work, are given in \cref{sec:conclusion}. \cref{app:notations} reviews the notations used throughout the manuscript.